top of page

 Merry Meadows Farm, Road From Junction South Of Bowling Green To Treskilling, Bowling Green, Bugle PL26 8RN

-Following the refusal of planing permission for the agricultural development and residential accommodation on site at a smallholding in Bugle, Cornwall, En-Plan submitted an Appeal to the Planing Inspectorate.
+Following the refusal of planing permission for the agricultural development and residential accommodation on site at a smallholding in Bugle, Cornwall, En-Plan submitted a Planning Appeal to the Planing Inspectorate.

 Assessment of the Proposal in Policy Terms